PX4/PX4-Devguide/simulation-gazebo.md

 ![](/assets/gazebo_tailsitter.png)

+## Change World

+The current default world is the iris.wold located in the directory [worlds](https://github.com/PX4/sitl_gazebo/tree/367ab1bf55772c9e51f029f34c74d318833eac5b/worlds).
+The default surroundig in the iris.world uses a heightmap as ground.
+This ground can cause difficulty when using a distance sensor.
+If there are unexpected results with that heightmap, it is recommended to change the model in iris.model from uneven_ground to asphalt_plane.

 ## Taking it to the Sky

 > ** Note ** Please refer to the [Installing Files and Code](http://dev.px4.io/starting-installing-mac.html) guide in case you run into any errors.